secoda/secoda-helm/README.md

 4. Modify the `examples/predefined-secrets.yaml` file.
 Replace all values that have a comment next to them.

 - Uncomment `ingress.hosts` and change `ingress.hosts.host` to be the hostname where you will access Secoda.
-- If you are implementing TLS for your Secoda instance, uncomment `ingress.tls` and:
+- Load Balancer TLS is required for Secoda, uncomment `ingress.tls` and:
     - Specify the name of the SSL certificate to use as the value of `ingress.tls.secretName`.
     - Specify an array containing the hostname where you will access Secoda (the same value you configured for `ingress.hosts.host`).